-Having recognized the importance of the Sangiovese grape, Signor Manetti crafted his wines with an almost exclusive reliance on that grape variety.
-By 1981, due to Signor Manetti’s refusal to incorporate Trebbiano into the Montevertine blend, Montevertine left the Chianti Classico consortium, thereby forgoing the Chianti Classico denomination.
-In time the consortium recognized the wisdom of Manetti’s stance but Montevertine remains outside the consortium, simply labeling its wines “Rosso di Toscana.”
+Recognizing the significance of Sangiovese, Signor Manetti focused his production almost exclusively on the grape.
+Upon the Chianti Classico consortium's incorporation of Trebbiano in 1981, Montevertine left the consortium, thereby forgoing the Chianti Classico denomination.
+While in time the powers that be recognized the wisdom of Manetti’s stance, Montevertine remains to this day outside the consortium, simply labeling its wines “Rosso di Toscana.”
 Because of these circumstances, Montevertine is frequently, but erroneously, included in the category of Super Tuscan wine.
 In fact, Montevertine’s policy of strict reliance on Sangiovese with a small complement of Colorino and Canaiolo is in direct contradiction to the approach of the Super Tuscan group of wines which purposely include non-local grape varieties like Cabernet Sauvignon, Syrah and Merlot in their blends.
 Despite the formal lack of the appellation, Montevertine is one of the rare examples of a true Chianti Classico.

 Recent years have seen a generational shift at the Montevertine estate with the passing of Sergio Manetti, Giulio Gambelli (the estate’s oenologist for many years, and a fierce proponent of the Sangiovese grape), and most recently Bruno Bini (the cellarmaster).
 Montevertine is now in the hands of Martino Manetti, son of Sergio, and Paolo Salvi, Gambelli’s protégée, both of whom remain dedicated to the style and philosophy of their forebears.
-We are confident that this seamless transition means that Montevertine’s tradition of excellence will be carried into the future.
+This seamless transition has ensured that Montevertine’s tradition of excellence will be carried far into the future.

-The estate sits at an elevation of 425 meters.
 There are 18 hectares of vineyards at Montevertine, 90% of which are planted to the Sangiovese grape with the remaining vineyards dedicated to Colorino and Canaiolo.
 The vineyards are divided into nine separate parcels with the oldest vines planted in the Pergole Torte Vineyard in 1968.
-After a manual harvest, the wines are fermented in large (150hl) cement cuves for at least 25 days.
+After a manual harvest, the wines are fermented in large (150hl) cement tanks for at least 25 days.
 The wine is pumped over and the cap submerged daily to create optimum conditions for a long and slow extraction.
-The malolactic fermentation also occurs in large volume cement cuves before it is racked into Slavonian oak barrels that range in size from 5 ½ to 18 hectoliters capacity.
+The malolactic fermentation also occurs in large volume cement tanks before it is racked into Slavonian oak barrels that range in size from 5 ½ to 18 hectoliters capacity.
 The wines are bottled without filtration and then held in bottle for at least six months prior to release.

 "Do you want the good news or the less than good news first?
 Starting with the positive, 2013 is shaping up to be a magnificent, perhaps even epic, vintage at Montevertine.
 The 2013s are sublime.
 Warm days and cool nights were ideal for the gradual ripening of Sangiovese that can produce truly magical wines at this small property in Radda.
 Vintage 2012 was another story entirely.
 Late season weather was hot, humid and damp.
 Far from ideal, to say the least.
 Rain during harvest was the proverbial nail in the coffin for what has turned out to be an average vintage at Montevertine.
 In response to the delicate grapes, proprietor Martino Manetti opted for shorter maceration times.
 Production is down, most notably for the Pergole Torte, where rigorous selection took with it 30% of the potential yield.
 Still, there is no denying that an average vintage at Montevertine is the equivalent of a top year at so many properties."